aosedge/aos_servicemanager/doc/config.md

                 "module"
             ]
         },
-        "devices": {
-            "description": "The list of host devices which are accessible by services", "type": "array",
-            "items": {
-                "type": "string"
-            }
-        },
-        "groups": {
-            "description": "The list of host groups which should be added to service", "type": "array",
-            "items": {
-                "type": "string"
-            }
-        },
         "hostBinds": {
             "description": "The list of host directories/files which should be mounted to the service", "type": "array",